NatBat92/drf-api/README.md

-By forking the GitHub Repository, you can make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository, you can make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/NatBat92/drf-api).